 Care of Apricot Trees

 Apricot tree care isn’t too terribly difficult.
 They are heat sensitive, so you don’t want them out in the middle of a field.
-You need to be sure your apricot tree care includes thinning of the fruit once it comes in.
-You will want to make sure you thin the fruits to 1 ½ to 2 inches apart.
+Be sure your apricot tree care includes thinning of the fruit once it comes in; thin the fruits to 1 ½ to 2 inches apart.
 This ensures that the fruit will be larger.
 If you don’t thin the fruits, the fruits will be much smaller.

 Feeding of Apricot Trees

 Apricot trees require nitrogen, potassium and phosphorus.
 Therefore, fertilizing will be important in the care of apricot trees.
 They normally get this from the soil, so long as the soil is set up for apricot tree growing.
-It is important that when you plant the tree you make sure the soil is nice and firm and settled around the roots.
-This ensures they get the nutrients they need; otherwise, you’ll have to supplement the tree.
+When planting the tree, it’s important that the soil is nice and firm and settled around the roots.
+This ensures the roots get the nutrients they need; otherwise, you’ll have to supplement the tree.

 You can get the soil tested by an expert in soil testing, such as your local extension office.
 They will test the soil and let you know if you need to add any nitrogen, potassium or phosphorus in order to give your apricot tree care that it needs.